NoxiousKarn/Showerthoughts/README.md

 11. paste the following there: 0 */4 * * * curl --silent https://www.reddit.com/r/showerthoughts/.rss --user-agent 'Mozilla' --output showerthoughts.rss <~~DL RSS every 4 hours
 12. press enter and paste: 0 */4 * * * /usr/bin/python3 /usr/local/bin/remove_long_titles.py >/dev/null 2>&1 <~~~Run remove_long_lines.py to toss long Headlins in the feed every 4 hours.
 13. Save CTRL+O, [Enter] to keep the filename the same, Exit CTRL+X
-14. reboot <~~~this will reboot your Pi0 and the pwnagotchi service.
+14. reboot <~~~this will reboot your Pi hardware and the pwnagotchi service.
 15. If you leave the data cord connected it will boot to Manu mode we need auto, once in auto mode you should see new phrases appear occasionally.

 ## Usage